-I started blogging at Blogger many years ago and was very happy when I replaced it with Wordpress (that also many years ago).
+I started blogging at Blogger many years ago and was very happy to replace it with Wordpress (also many years ago).
 However, as time passed, the Wordpress limitations started showing, with every post having some tiny style and markup variation, code blocks caused strange side-effects in the underlying markup etc. I needed something like LaTeX, but for the web.

-After moving my personal web site to GitHub, I decided to move my blog to this web site as well, making it a separate section of my web site.
+After moving my personal web site to GitHub, I decided to move my blog there as well.
 Since Jekyll supports Markdown (which is like LaTeX, but for the web), I could now finally start focusing on content and stop fiddling around with html markup.

-The end result is a nice setup that lets me focus on what I want to do when I want to do it.
-Being able to push changes with git even for blog posts is amazing, and also gives me version control over my posts.
+The end result is a nice setup that lets me focus on the content.
+Being able to push changes with git is amazing, and gives me version control over my posts.
 Markdown is a wonderful format that removes the HTML complexity from the creative process.
 If you haven’t tried it out, I strongly advice you to do so.

 Blogging on my iPad Pro

-With these changes in place, I still missed being able to create content with my iPad Pro, which I purchased as a lightweight laptop replacement.
-It is such an amazing device and its smart keyboard cover is so nice, but I previously haven’t been able to setup a productive setup on it.
+With these changes in place, I still missed being able to create content on my iPad Pro, which I bought as a lightweight laptop replacement.
+It’s such an amazing device and its smart keyboard cover is so nice, but I haven’t been able to find a productive use for it.

-So, tonight I decided to give it a go, with the goal to find a great git client and a text editor that can interact with this client and edit files in my git repos.
+Tonight, I decided to give it a go, with the goal to find a great git client and a text editor that can interact with the client and edit files in my git repos.

 For git, I decided to try WorkingCopy.
-It is free to download and try out, but you have to unlock push capabilities and pro features with an IAP.
-I purchased this IAP and found WorkingCopy to be a wonderful client.
-It is intuitive and makes great use of the iPad environment.
+It’s free to try out, but you have to unlock push capabilities and pro features with an IAP.
+I found WorkingCopy to be a wonderful client.
+It’s intuitive and makes great use of the iPad as a lightweight git environment.

 For text editing, I decided to purchase iAWriter and…well, it’s one of the best iOS apps I’ve ever tried.
-I am amazed with how intuitive it is.
-Writing is a pure joy, its Markdown support is amazing and I really could not ask for more.
+I’m amazed with how intuitive it is.
+Writing is a pure joy, its Markdown support is amazing and I really couldn’t ask for more.